masternotions/masternotions.github.io/index.md

 # Intro

 _This site is still very much under development_.
 There are much more comprehensive details on Twitter, although spread over many months and many, many tweets.
-We are building a list of some those [threads about Glenn on Twitter](TwitterThreads.md){: .btn .btn--success .btn--large}
+We are building a list of some those [threads about Glenn on Twitter](TwitterThreads.md){: .btn .btn--success}

-## Glenn's earliest ventures

-The Sun Sentinel in 1985 [reported](SunSentinel.md) on Glenn's attempts to win his grandfather's old council seat.
-That's the _self-taught, deprived childhood_ myth, shattered.

-## Glenn on Wikipedia
+# Glenn on Wikipedia and Other Sites

-Glenn's Wikipedia page resembles a war zone, heavily censored by its subject. _NEW_{: .notice .new}
+Glenn's Wikipedia page resembles a war zone, heavily censored by its subject.
-The highlight of [this version](https://en.wikipedia.org/w/index.php?title=Glenn_Greenwald&oldid=66453842){: .btn .btn--primary} is a definition:
+The highlight of [this version](https://en.wikipedia.org/w/index.php?title=Glenn_Greenwald&oldid=66453842) is a definition:

-> __glenn of sock puppets__: multiple sock-puppets driving home exactly the same points, usually starting with a recitation of the puppet-master’s resume.
+> __glenn of sock puppets__: multiple sock-puppets driving home exactly the same points, usually

-More on Glenn's Sockpuppets **coming soon**{: .notice--primary}
+> starting with a recitation of the puppet-master’s resume.

+**New**{: .notice .new}

+Glenn was famous for his sock puppets when he wasn't known for anything else, so they have their own section in our collection of [pages by Glenn's Antifans.](SitesAboutGlenn.md){: .btn .btn--danger}

-## Glenn's Blue Period
+# Glenn's Blue Period

 Glenn has stated many times that his involvement in the porn industry ended in 2004, 2-3 years after it  started.